-The young Czech violinist Josef Špaček is fast emerging as one of the most talented virtuosos of his generation.
+The young Czech violinist Josef Špaček is fast emerging as one of the most accomplished violinists and musicians of his generation.
 He has been guided by highly regarded pedagogues, including Ida Kavafian and Jaime Laredo at the Curtis Institute of Music and Itzhak Perlman at the Juilliard School.
 In May 2012 he was laureate of the International Queen Elisabeth Competition in Brussels; in 2009 Josef won the Michael Hill International Violin Competition (New Zealand) and both Third Prize and the Young People’s Jury Prize at the Carl Nielsen International Violin Competition in 2008.
 He currently combines a flourishing solo career with the position of concert master of the Czech Philharmonic Orchestra.

 As a soloist, Josef has appeared with the Philadelphia Orchestra, Czech Philharmonic Orchestra, Prague Philharmonia, Auckland Philharmonia Orchestra, Kansas City Symphony, Queensland Symphony Orchestra, National Orchestra of Belgium, Czech Chamber Orchestra, Brno Philharmonic, Bohuslav Martinu Philharmonic and the Russian Chamber Philharmonic.
 He has soloed under conductors including Jiří Bělohlávek, Jakub Hrůša, Christoph Eschenbach, Manfred Honeck, James DePreist, Asher Fisch, Roy Goodman, Eliahu Inbal and Rossen Milanov.
 A regular at music festivals, Josef has performed at the Dvorák Prague Festival, Bravo!
 Vail Valley Music Festival, Ravinia Festival, Bohuslav Martinu Festival and the Moravian Autumn Music Festival.